So you’ve had your first go on the lathe – wonderful.

 Before buying new, check:

-- Club noticeboards and sales
+- Club noticeboards and workshop sales

 - eBay & Facebook Marketplace